The following Strategic funding programmes address our goal of building ambition and excellence across the arts and culture sector.

 We will allocate £15 million to this fund for 2015-18.

-The diversity fund will focus investment on delivering the Creative Case for Diversity and our equality agenda across all protected characteristics.
-The fund will focus on artistic excellence, increasing resilience and diversifying audiences, the workforce and on ensuring the leadership of the arts sector reflects the diversity of contemporary England.
+The diversity fund will focus investment on delivering the Creative case for diversity and our equality agenda across all protected characteristics.
+The fund will focus on artistic excellence, increasing resilience and diversifying audiences and the workforce, and on ensuring the leadership of the arts sector reflects the diversity of contemporary England.
 We will ensure this fund will make a significant impact outside of London by establishing appropriate criteria.
 The diversity fund will:

 - increase the opportunities for Deaf and disabled artists nationally

-- invest in strengthening resilience of disability and BME-led organisations, with a particular focus on supporting organisations not in receipt of National portfolio funding
+- invest in strengthening resilience of disability and Black and Minority Ethnic-led organisations, with a particular focus on supporting organisations not in receipt of National portfolio funding

 - invest in a bespoke programme of leadership and workforce development